hz-b/rayx/docs/src/Model/OpticalElements/OpticalElements.md

 - Trapezoid
 - Unlimited

 Internally, we distinguish among these elements to interpret them accurately during the tracing process.
 For example, an isosceles trapezoid has two widths and a height, while a rectangle has just a width and a height.

-You may find variations in terminology in RML files.
-Height, width, and length are all used, perhaps inconsistently at the moment.
-Length usually defines the dimension along the z-axis, and width along the x-axis.

-The cutout itself does not have a position; it is always at the origin of the element's coordinate system.
-For some shapes, this rule might not adequately define the position.
-Therefore, we use the `icurv` parameter to determine whether the surface is concave or convex.
-This suffices since we calculate all intersection points with elements.
-When two intersections occur, the `icurv` parameter informs us which intersection point to select.
+We define dimensions as such: width for the x-axis, height for the y-axis and length for the z-axis.

 ### Behavior